Homeland Security inspector general investigates Secret Service handling of security at Trump rally

 A bloodied Trump was quickly escorted off the stage by Secret Service agents, and agency snipers killed the shooter.
 Trump said the upper part of his right ear was pierced in the shooting.
 One rallygoer was killed, and two others critically wounded.

-Secret Service Director Kim Cheatle said the agency understands the importance of the review ordered by Biden and would fully participate in it as well as with congressional committees looking into the shooting.
+Secret Service Director Kim Cheatle said the agency understands the importance of the review ordered by the Democratic president and would fully participate in it as well as with congressional committees looking into the shooting.
 She said the agency was working to understand how Saturday’s shooting happened and to make sure something like it never does again.

 The agency of roughly 7,800 staff members is responsible for protecting presidents, vice presidents, their families, former presidents, their spouses and their minor children under the age of 16 and a few other high-level Cabinet officials such as the Homeland Security secretary.